 API Keys

-Data API keys (dk_ keys) let you connect external tools to your Querri data — BI tools, automation platforms, custom scripts, partner integrations — through a governed, auditable channel.
+API keys (qk_ keys) let you connect external tools to Querri programmatically — BI tools, automation platforms, custom scripts, partner integrations — through a governed, auditable channel with fine-grained permission scopes.

 Why API keys matter